Reader¶

 ¶

-This method supports reading from
+This method supports:

-- Local file paths (file_path, or as a positional argument)
+- Local file paths (file_path

-- URLs (file_url)
+- URLs (file_url

-- JSON/dict objects (json_document)
+- JSON/dict objects (json_document

-- Raw text strings (text_document)
+- Raw text strings (text_document

 file_path